civican/legisinfo/42-1/bills/C-81/bill_text.md

 The Commission is, for the purposes of paragraph 2 of article 33 of the Convention on the Rights of Persons with Disabilities, adopted by the General Assembly of the United Nations on December 13, 2006, designated as a body responsible for monitoring the Government of Canada's implementation of that Convention.

-> **Explanatory Note**:
-> New.

 ### Section 150

 Subsection 31(3) of the Act is replaced by the following:

-**(3)** In the event of the absence or incapacity of the Chief Commissioner and the Deputy Chief Commissioner, or if those offices are vacant, the full-time member, **other than the Accessibility Commissioner**, with the most seniority has all the powers and may perform all the duties and functions of the Chief Commissioner.
+**(3)** In the event of the absence or incapacity of the Chief Commissioner and the Deputy Chief Commissioner, or if those offices are vacant, the full-time member, other than the Accessibility Commissioner, with the most seniority has all the powers and may perform all the duties and functions of the Chief Commissioner.

 ### Section 151